plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Quantiles

-A quantile is a point along the x-axis of a density plot that corresponds to a particular cumulative probability.
-For example, the 60% quantile corresponds to a cumulative probability of 0.6.
-If you computed the area under the density curve up to some point `x` and the cumulative probability was 0.6, then that value of `x` is the 60% quantile.
+A **quantile** is a point along the x-axis of a density plot that corresponds to a particular cumulative probability.
+For example, the 0.6 quantile corresponds to a cumulative probability of 0.6.
+If you computed the area under the density curve up to some point `x` and the cumulative probability was 0.6, then that value of `x` is the 0.6 quantile.
+A **percentile** is like a quantile except based on cumulative percentage rather than cumulative probability.
+So the 60% percentile corresponds to the 0.6 quantile.

-For example, in the previous section, the value 1 is very close to the 60% quantile.
+For example, in the previous section, the value 1 is very close to the 60% percentile.
 Suppose we wanted to divide up a Gamma(2, 0.5) distribution into four equal-area pieces, and needed to find the points along the x-axis corresponding to the boundaries between these pieces (does this problem sound familiar?).

-We could do this in R as follows:
+:large_blue_diamond: Do this in R as follows:

     > qgamma(c(0.25, 0.5, 0.75, 1), shape=2, scale=0.5)
-    [1] 0.4806394 0.8391735 1.3463173
+    [1] 0.4806394 0.8391735 1.3463173 Inf

 Note that we have supplied 4 values to the `qgamma` function via the vector `c(0.25, 0.5, 0.75, 1)`.
-We did not actually need to supply the fourth value (1.0) because we know that the 100% quantile is equal to $\infty$.
+We did not actually need to supply the fourth value (1.0) because we know that the 1.0 quantile is equal to $\infty$.
 In case you haven't guessed, these would be the boundaries used if we applied discrete Gamma rate heterogeneity to a model, specifying 4 categories and shape=2.0.

 You could check this in PAUP* using PAUP*'s `gammaplot` command:

-    gammaplot shape=2 ncat=4;
+    paup> gammaplot shape=2 ncat=4;

 Since we're not using the cluster today, I'll just show you the results of issuing this command in PAUP*: